Our Selection Process

 We want to be clear that this is not a case of "whoever has the most APs wins."
-Instead, we look for thoughtful, eager and highly engaged students who will make a difference at Stanford and the world beyond, and we expect that they have taken high school course loads of reasonable and appropriate challenge in the context of their schools.
+Instead, we look for thoughtful, eager and highly engaged students who will make a difference at Stanford and in the world beyond.
+We expect that these students have taken high school course loads of reasonable and appropriate challenge in the context of their schools.

 As a result, we do not require students to submit AP scores as part of our admission process.
 AP scores that are reported are acknowledged but rarely play a significant role in the evaluation of an application.
-Grades earned over the course of a term, or a year, and evaluations from instructors who can comment on classroom engagement provide us the most detailed insight into a student's readiness for the academic rigors of Stanford.Updated on December 18, 2014 10:39 AM
+Grades earned over the course of a term, or a year, and evaluations from instructors who can comment on classroom engagement provide us with the most detailed insight into a student's readiness for the academic rigors of Stanford.Updated on August 5, 2015 9:28 AM